christopherwk210/quoia/README.md

 <p align="center">A no-dependencies build system for static websites.</p>

 ## Intro
 Quoia is a framework/build system written in Node for generating static websites.
 It has **zero dependencies** and is built to be flexible.
-It borrows a few ideas from modern front-end frameworks, but generates a completely static site ready to be served, without the need for external dependencies being loaded.
+It borrows a few ideas from modern front-end frameworks, but generates a completely static site ready to be served, without the need for extra external dependencies being loaded.

-## Overview
-You create separate components with all of the HTML, JS, and CSS that you're used to.
-Then you point Quoia at your components, and it will compile them all together into one tidy package, ready to serve.

 ## Documentation
 Coming soon!